The Benefits Of Yoga

 With yoga, you dedicated yourself to a lifestyle and culture that surpassed meditation techniques and included healthy eating habits, bathing habits, social interaction and work.

-Yoga's philosophy is rooted in a physical culture of health and well-being that is still emphasised today and explains why over 15 million people in the world now practise this ancient tradition.
+Yoga's philosophy is rooted in a physical culture of health and well-being that is still emphasised today and explains why over 15 million people in the world now practice this ancient tradition.

 What Are Yoga Postures?